AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-docs-id.md

 ## Prerequisites

-* You must install the Adobe Workfront for Creative Cloud plugin before you can upload proofs from InDesign.
+* You must install the Adobe Workfront for Creative Cloud plugin before you can upload documents from InDesign.

   For instructions, see [Install Workfront for Creative Cloud](/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md).